 Use the LinkedIn app, because the interface is much better.
 Most of the time, they will immediately connect with you, because they need to fill positions as much as you want them.
 Network, network, network.
 Don’t just connect.
 Talk to people.
 Ask questions.
 Everyone on LinkedIn can help you along your way, and most are willing to do it freely.

 Connect with people in the business areas you are interested in and join the groups relevant to what you are doing.
 I read so much good information on my LinkedIn feed every day.
 It also allows you to pass opportunities off to other people.
-Now, since networking is a new concept to many of us in the military, check this link out to see a brief description.
+Networking is a new concept to many of us in the military, so make sure to do some research.

 In addition, LinkedIn gives Veterans a free Premium subscription for a year.
 Sign up now!
 It gives a lot of additional resources, a pretty awesome job search, free training courses, and profile analytics.